netro256/recipes/readme.md

 # Changing Colors

-In _config.yml you can change the following values with your preffered colors:
+In _config.yml you can change the following values with your preferred colors:

 colors:
 primary-text-color: